SovnSkyrim/Aldrnari/README.md

     - Defensive Actions
         - Modifier is by default Shift
         - Swap stuff around depending on what you want, leave as default if you're new to Engarde.
 Keep in mind off-hand action requires shift to be pressed
         - Defensive Action key: C

-#### Follower Framework
-- System :
-- Settings
-  - Load From File

 #### Heartbreaker (Optional)
 - Main Settings
     - Learn Spell Power: Enabled
     - It gives you a power to put npcs in stagger once per IRL hour so you can rip out their hearts; you can also bind it so you can do it anytime.

-#### MoreHUD:
-- Presets
-    - Load User Settings?: GO

 #### OBIS - Bandits
 - Leave as is